It is exciting... you are building the home of your dreams…the beach house that will…

 In creating Waters Edge, McCombs Properties agreed with DTJ’s nature-first direction, which suggested fewer but higher quality lots on this vast 165-acre parcel of coastline.
 This allows all residents the opportunity for memorable views and likewise for the public to enjoy this unique flowing streetscape.

-The master plan intentionally broke the linear community street grid in Palmilla’s original village, which focused almost entirely on architecture, and instead redirected resident views towards nature and vistas, allowing the landscape and topography to obscure the architecture.
+The master plan intentionally broke the linear community street grid in Palmilla’s original village, which focused almost entirely on architectural design, and instead redirected resident views towards nature and vistas, allowing the landscape and topography to obscure the architecture.
 With meandering roadways and undulating trailways following the contour of the land, the design plan at Waters Edge creates a sense of surprise and discovery around each curve rather than having a static streetscape.

 In addition, by rear-loading all garages on the “back” of lots, which are accessed through alleyways, Waters Edge provides open vistas and large green spaces at each front door.